dainank/c4-models-structurizr-lite/data/README.md

-for storage of C4 model workplaces
+For storage of C4 model workplaces

 # C4 Model
 1. Context: A System Context diagram provides a starting point, showing how the software system in scope fits into the world around it.